bundlewrap/bundlewrap/doc/cli.rst

 Command Line Interface
 ######################

-The ``bw`` utility is Blockwart's command line interface.
+The :command:`bw` utility is Blockwart's command line interface.

 .. note::

 	This page is not meant as a complete reference.
 It provides a starting point to explore the various subcommands.
-If you're looking for details, ``--help`` is your friend.
+If you're looking for details, :option:`--help` is your friend.

 |